cif/babel-plugin-auto-constant/README.md

 ```

 ### Exporting
-If you want to export, add two underscores so the end of your expression:
+If you want to export, add two underscores to the end of your expression:
 ```
 FOO_LOADED__
 ```